zchee/neovim-wiki/Introduction.md

 scary C89 code that very few people understand or have the guts to mess with.

-Another issue is that as the only person responsible for maintaining vim's big codebase, Bram Moolenaar has to be extra careful before accepting patches, because once merged, the new code will be his responsibility.
+Another issue is that as the only person responsible for maintaining vim's big codebase, Bram Moolenaar, has to be extra careful before accepting patches, because, once merged, the new code will be his responsibility.

 These problems make it very difficult to have new features and bug fixes merged into the core.
 Vim just can't keep up with the development speed of its plugin